 4. Commitment to excellence in scientific production

 CinTurs has a strong focus on studying cutting-edge topics in Tourism and Hospitality of high impact, on both society and scientific community.
 To this reach this aim, the strategy of CinTurs highlights a strong commitment in improving the scientific outcomes standards, materialized in an annual evaluation of researchers that mainly rewards publications in top journals indexed in Scopus and leading participation in funded projects.
 The edition and/or publication of books, edition of journals or special issues and publication of book chapters is also very welcome.

 Any candidate to be integrated member of CinTurs must fulfil demanding requirements, namely in terms of quality of publications and participation in funded projects.
 All members need to submit an individual Annual Table of Productivity (ATP) by December 31 of each year to secure funding for their research activities.
 The set of points is rated and based on objective, verifiable criteria, which have been previously approved and published by the Scientific Committee.
 The most rated item is publications with Scopus Q1 or being a Project Coordinator in a funded competitive international project.
 The financial support will be attributed according to the number of points obtained in the ATP.

 5. Sturdy support to advanced training

-Scholarships for the PhD programs associated to the Centre are planned to be announced.
+Scholarships for the PhD programs associated to the Centre have been announced on a regular basis.